-Aspen Group defines Adjusted EBITDA as earnings (or loss) from continuing operations before the items in the table below including non-recurring charges of \$464,241.
+Aspen Group defines Adjusted EBITDA as earnings (or loss) from continuing operations before the items in the table below including nonrecurring and other charges of \$97,384.
 Adjusted EBITDA is an important measure of our operating performance because it allows management, investors and analysts to evaluate and assess our core operating results from period-to-period after removing the impact of items of a non-operational nature that affect comparability.